haivala/dj-usb-tkit/README.md

 > **Warning:** This software writes to DJ USB drives and library databases.
 Use it at your own risk: the author and maintainers are not responsible for broken USB exports, corrupted databases, data loss, or other damage to your USB drive.
 Always keep your own backups.
 >
-> The app creates timestamped backups of existing PDB/eDB database files before export and repair writes, so you may be able to restore an earlier database state from `PIONEER/rekordbox/backups/`.
+> The app creates timestamped backups of the existing PDB/eDB database files before every export, playlist reorder/removal, repair, or menu-config write.
+The newest backup always stays on the USB drive in `PIONEER/rekordbox/backups/`; older ones are moved to a local cache to avoid filling up the drive.
+Backups can be browsed, restored, or deleted from the **Backups** panel (Settings → Open Backups).
 The repair tools have also recovered broken USB database states in real use, but recovery is not guaranteed.
 This software is provided without warranty; see [LICENSE](LICENSE).

 Project code is licensed under `MIT`; contributions are accepted under the same terms (inbound = outbound).
 See `CONTRIBUTING.md`.